 Is dieting over this time going to be realistic for you?
 This is a conversation that I have with all of my clients.
 There is no point setting yourself up for failure or to feel like you are missing out.
 Often, increasing your calories to maintenance can do wonders for compliance and your mental state as you will feel less restricted.
 Ask yourself if taking a less restrictive approach and accepting that you will just maintain your weight over this time is a better option for you.

+Set yourself up for success by planning ahead as much as possible.
 When planning what to eat for the day, try to factor in your meal out first.
-If you aren’t sure what you will be eating then it is best to save a good portion of each macronutrient.
+If you aren’t sure what you will be eating then it is best to save a good amount of calories (600-800) or an amount of each macronutrient (for example – 30P/60C/30F).
 If you are wanting to go all out then there are a few strategies to help you have up some extra calories: